DangNguyenGit/Planning/General.md

 **A General List of Changes and Modifications We Plan To Make**

-1. Intro Sequence or Menu Page
+1. Intro Sequence or Menu Page (50-60 Percent COMPLETE)
-2. Perks / Power-Ups (Bonus Gameplay Material for Players)
+2. Perks / Power-Ups (Bonus Gameplay Material for Players) (IN-PROGRESS)
-3. Improvements in the Look of the Game (Player Platform, Background, the Ball)
+3. Improvements in the Look of the Game (Player Platform, Background, the Ball) (SOME PART SCRAPPED)
-4. Game Over Page
+4. Game Over Page (50-60 Percent COMPLETE)

 **Why we Decided on these Changes:**